-(B) Permission & Reimbursement for Sessions
+(B) Permission and Reimbursement for Sessions

-- 1. Neither permission to attend training sessions, nor reimbursement for costs associated with training sessions, shall be unreasonably denied.
+1. Neither permission to attend training sessions, nor reimbursement for costs associated with training sessions, shall be unreasonably denied.
 Denial to attend a session, the subject matter of which does not directly relate to the employee's duties shall be reasonable if said denial is due to class size or financial limitations or needs of the office.
 Needs of the office may not be used so as to continually deny access to such training.
-To this end, and subject to the limitations above, the Employer recognizes the importance of all training whether it be directly related to the employee's current duties, or to expand and employee's skills so as to allow for job advancement or the provision of better services. - 2.
-The terms of § 12.8(B)1 are applicable to all subject matter in Article 12, where applicable.
+To this end, and subject to the limitations above, the Employer recognizes the importance of all training whether it be directly related to the employee's current duties, or to expand an employee's skills so as to allow for job advancement or the provision of better services and will make necessary workload adjustments to enable participation.

+2. The terms of § 12.8(B)1 are applicable to all subject matter in Article 12, where applicable.